-7. Fit the mast raising wires these are led form the eye around 8' up the front of the mast (side of the mast with non-rotating masts) to the side anchors on the cabin roof (aligned with the mast pivot point).
-These raising wire anchors can be 'clip on' or 'lift up loops' or extra chain plates, depending on model.
+7. Fit the mast raising wires .
+These are led from the eye around 8' up the front of the mast (side of the mast with nonrotating masts) to the side anchors on the cabin roof (aligned with the mast pivot point).
+These raising wire anchors can be 'clip on' or 'lift up loops' or extra chainplates, depending on model.